-MISSION SAN JUAN CAPISTRANO is a WORLD HERITAGE SITE along with the other SAN ANTONIO MISSIONS
+MISSION SAN JUAN CAPISTRANO is a UNESCO WORLD HERITAGE SITE along with the other SAN ANTONIO MISSIONS

 HOLY PLACES AT TWO ENDS OF A FREAKY RAIL TRACK!

 Welcome to the cyber home of the Catholic Communities of Mission San Juan Capistrano, 9101 Graf Road, San Antonio, Texas, 78214 and St. Ann Catholic Church, 11862 Southton Road, San Antonio, Texas, 78223.
 The "Haunted Rail Tracks" are half way between the two churches at Shane Road / Villamain.
 Don't freak out on a dark night because Jesus of Nazareth has your back.
 Just ask Him to protect you as you travel through this "Valley of Darkness" and then come and join us for a CELEBRATION of GOD'S LOVE at the Mission or at St. Ann's.
 We want to welcome you and make you feel like the V.I.P. that you are.
 Make this your very own community.
 Pray and play!!
 Enjoy our "get togethers" and be part of making them happen.
 Help us to reach out to others.
 The Mission was founded in 1731 but we are really very modern.
 Like so many people, we know, we are ancient looking on the outside and youthful on the inside.
 Anything is possible with prayer, a little sweat and oodles of cooperation.
 So I invite you to join us.
 They call me "Fr.
 Jim" among other things; I'm sure!